Bezafibrate is used in the treatment of increased cholesterol levels in blood and increased triglycerides levels in blood.

 How it works

-Bezafibrate stimulates the formation of enzymes for triglyceride metabolism thereby reducing the levels of triglyceride and cholestrol in the body.
+Bezafibrate stimulates the formation of enzymes for triglyceride metabolism, which in turn lowers the levels of triglyceride and cholesterol in the body.

 Common side effects